No results found.

 Box 9 is checked if you were enrolled as a graduate student for at least one academic period during the calendar year for which reporting is required.

-The IRS gives institutions the option to report either payments in box 1 OR amounts billed in box 2.
-Ohio State opts to report amounts billed in box 2.
-To calculate payments made to Ohio State, see the official Statement of Account for the semesters within the appropriate tax year.
+To calculate payments made to Ohio State, prior to tax year 2018, see the official Statement of Account for the semesters within the appropriate tax year.
 Students can access their Statement of Account once signed into buckeyelink.osu.edu.
 Click the “Term” arrow to view previous semesters.

 To help you figure your education credit, you should receive Form 1098- T.